mongezi9/web-automation/README.md

 #### Intro
-This is a nodejs automation test application, it uses a Protractor.
+This is a nodejs automation test framework, it uses a Protractor.
 It will test against [ultimateqa](https://www.ultimateqa.com/automation/) on chrome and firefox.
 And at the end it will generate test results.

 #### Pre requisite